Kosium/kosium-pioneers-mint/README.md

 #### It doesn't deploy anything!

 This is often due to the truffle-hdwallet provider not being able to connect.
 Go to your [Alchemy Dashboard](https://dashboard.alchemyapi.io/signup?referral=affiliate:e535c3c3-9bc4-428f-8e27-4b70aa2e8ca5) (or infura.io) and create a new project.
 Use your "project ID" as your new `ALCHEMY_KEY` and make sure you export that command-line variable above.

-### ERC1155 Implementation

-To implement the ERC1155 standard, these contracts use the Multi Token Standard by [Horizon Games](https://horizongames.net/), available on [npm](https://www.npmjs.com/package/multi-token-standard) and [github](https://github.com/arcadeum/multi-token-standard) and also under the MIT License.

 # Running Local Tests